Nicholas Monsarrat: Work

 Monsarrat's more famous novels, notably The Tribe That Lost Its Head (1956) and its sequel Richer Than All His Tribe (1968), draw on his experience in the diplomatic service and make important reference to the colonial experience of Britain in Africa.
+Portions of these novels were drafted during Monsarrat's time in Quebec, Canada, with the assistance of his typist and line editor Helen McDonald (née Lafleur).
 Several have peripheral associations with the sea: The Nylon Pirates (1960) tells a story of crime aboard a modern ocean liner, not pirates in the traditional meaning of the word, but card-sharps, and A Fair Day's Work (1964) deals with labour unrest in a shipyard.
 The Kappillan of Malta (1973) is as much a story of a place, the island of Malta, as it is of a priest on that island during World War II.

 His book The Story of Esther Costello (1952), later made into a movie of the same name, while perceived as an uncomplimentary description of the life of Helen Keller and her teachers and assistants, is really an exposé of sleazy practices and exploitation of real causes in the fundraising racket, similar to criticisms of televangelism.
 It caused a minor public outcry when it first appeared, and Keller's staff considered suing him, then tried to limit the distribution of the book.

 His final work, unfinished at the time of his death but published in its incomplete form, was a two-volume historical novel titled The Master Mariner.
 Based on the legend of the Wandering Jew, it told the story of a 16th-century English seaman who, as punishment for a terrible act of cowardice, is doomed to sail the world's seas until the end of time.
 His hero participates in critical moments in history; Monsarrat used him to emphasize the importance of seamen.